-- A. Notification of Employees-If, in the judgment of the Authority, work beyond the normal workday, workweek, or work period is required, the Authority will notify any employee who may be asked or required to perform such overtime of the apparent need for such overtime whenever practicable prior to when the overtime is expected to begin. - B. Distribution of Overtime: The procedures covering the distribution of overtime to employees in the Firefighter Unit are thoroughly and satisfactorily covered in the OCFA Standard Operating Procedures (SOP HR.03.10 Staffing Procedures). - C. Payment for Overtime - 1.
-Overtime for staff employees assigned to a forty (40) hour workweek shall be compensated at one and one-half (1.5) times the regular rate of pay.
+- 1. Overtime for staff employees assigned to a forty (40) hour workweek shall be compensated at one and one-half (1.5) times the regular rate of pay.
 Shift employees assigned to a fifty-six (56) hour average duty week shall be compensated at the fifty-six (56) hour average duty week equivalent and based on the employee's regular rate of pay as determined by Section 1.A.1 and 1.A.2 of this Article. - 2.
 For shift personnel, fringe benefits, merit eligibility dates, and probation periods shall be calculated on the basis of a fifty-six (56) hour average duty week.
 Overtime outside the basic fifty-six (56) hour average duty week shall not be used to earn fringe benefits or to count toward probation or merit increase periods. - 3.
 Unless waived by the parties, employees' work schedules shall not be changed when the purpose of such change is to avoid overtime. - 4.
-When a shift employee is assigned on his/her scheduled day off to work a nonshift overtime assignment in a work environment where he/she is not assigned to participate in emergency responses, the overtime rate for that non-shift overtime assignment shall be as provided for forty (40) hour workweek employees in Section 4.C.1 of this Article.
+When a shift employee is assigned on his/hertheir scheduled day off to work a non-shift overtime assignment in a work environment where he/shethey are is not assigned to participate in emergency responses, the overtime rate for that non-shift overtime assignment shall be as provided for forty (40) hour workweek employees in Section 4.C.1 of this Article.
 Such overtime shall not be used to earn fringe benefits or to count toward probation or merit increase periods. - 5.
 A shift employee working an overtime assignment as described in Section 4.C.4 of this Article, who is directed to respond to an emergency shall be paid for overtime related to the emergency in accordance with Section 3.A of this Article. - 6.
 The Authority agrees to pay all backfill and overtime pay in accordance with the FLSA which shall be paid at one and one half (1.5) times the employee's regular rate of pay.
 All overtime earned during the work period shall be paid by the pay day following the end of the work period.
-Notwithstanding the previous sentence, overtime hours worked during a 14 day pay period which are included in the 24 day FLSA work period will be paid on the pay day following the pay period when the work is performed. - D. Dual Reporting for Overtime
+Notwithstanding the previous sentence, overtime hours worked during a 14 day pay period which are included in the 24-day FLSA work period will be paid on the pay day following the pay period when the work is performed.